Skip to main content

 Life and Personal Accident Insurance

-• Death Benefit: Often twice the annual salary (doubled for accidental deaths) or a fixed amount.
+• Death Benefit: Often linked to a multiple of annual salary or a fixed insured amount.

-• Total and Permanent Disability Benefit: Equal to two times the annual salary (or doubled for accidents), or a fixed sum.
+• Total and Permanent Disability Benefit: Often linked to annual salary multiples or a fixed insured amount.

-• Absolute and Permanent Disability: Declared by the Social Security system, indicating the inability to perform any paid job.
+• Absolute and Permanent Disability: Indicates the inability to perform any paid job.

-• Total and Permanent Disability: Also determined by Social Security, suggesting the inability to perform the current job but potential for alternative employment.
+• Total and Permanent Disability: Indicates the inability to perform the current job, potentially allowing alternative employment.

-These benefits operate independently from Spain’s Social Security death/survivor or permanent disability benefits.
+These benefits generally operate independently from Spain’s public Social Security death, survivor, or disability benefits.

 Short-Term Sickness Coverage

-Short-term sickness benefits are often supplemented up to 100% of the base salary either by collective bargaining agreements or voluntary employer decisions.
+Short-term sickness benefits are often supplemented up to 100% of salary by collective bargaining agreements or by voluntary employer policy, depending on the sector and employer practice.

 Benefits of Payroll Outsourcing in Spain